h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ## Task 3: Recipe: Transformer

 In Task 2, we ran an experiment to build a model that would predict customer churn.
-The Driverless AI model that was generated with the settings shown above gave us the results below:
+The Driverless AI model generated in task 2 gave us the results below:

 **Summary of results**: